 Many factors can cause processing delays in either case, such as the volume of caseloads at a particular U.S. consulate or a local office of United States Citizenship and Immigration Services (USCIS).
 Typically, the wait time for an EB-5 investor to adjust their status to a conditional U.S. permanent resident is typically between 8 and 12 months, from the time USCIS deems them eligible.

-There are several advantages to adjusting status while already living in the United States.
+There are several other advantages to adjusting status while already living in the United States.
 For instance, when filing Form I-485, an applicant can file for their work authorization at the same time.
 They can also file for a travel permit, which will be issued within about 90 days.
-Form I-485 can also be filed immediately once the investor’s I-526 petition is received.